-Gait: Gait in itself is not soundness, but a measure of soundness.
+Gait: Gait in itself is no soundness but a measure of soundness.
 Proper gait is not possible without proper structure.

 Blue Heeler Personality

 The Australian Cattle Dog is such a high-energy dog that it needs constant mental and physical activity.
 They are very strong, loyal, and intelligent, capable of learning complex tasks after only a few repetitions.
 The blue heeler is protective of what he considers his territory, and he’ll defend it.
 He’s also reserved with strangers.
 But he’s devoted to his owner and family.
-Australian Cattle Dogs love children, but there is a caveat: Some will nip at the heels of children in order to herd them.
+Australian Cattle Dogs love children, but there is a caveat: Some will nip at the heels of children to herd them.

 The Australian Cattle Dog is a naturally loyal, intelligent, hard-working and protective breed.
-Temperament is affected by a number of factors, including heredity, training, and socialization.
+Temperament is affected by several factors, including heredity, training, and socialization.
 Blue heeler puppies with nice temperaments are curious and playful, willing to approach people.
 Blue heeler has strong herding and guarding instincts.
 The blue heeler forms strong bonds with his family and is protective and affectionate.

 The Blue heeler demands a high level of physical activity.
-Like many other herding dog breeds, this has an active and fertile mind and if it is not given jobs to do it will find its own activities.
-This was developed for its ability to encourage reluctant cattle to travel long distances and may be the best breed in the world for this work
+Like many other herding dog breeds, this has an active and fertile mind, and if it is not given jobs to do, it will find its activities.
+This was developed to encourage reluctant cattle to travel long distances and maybe the best breed in the world for this work.

 Blue heeler tends to be suspicious and watchful of strangers.
-This also nip the animals they’re herding, again due to instinct.
+This also nips the animals they’re herding, again due to instinct.
 They’re not trying to be mean.
 A properly trained and socialized blue heeler is an excellent family dog.
 He is agile and tireless, loves to run and play with children and is an affectionate, fun-loving companion.